Joris Chotard

-Joris Jean-Claude Jacques Chotard (born 24 September 2001) is a French professional footballer who plays as defensive midfielder for club Brest.
+Joris Jean-Claude Jacques Chotard (born 24 September 2001) is a French professional footballer who plays as a defensive midfielder for club Brest.

 Club career

 Born in Orange, Vaucluse, Chotard is a product of Montpellier's youth academy.
 He scored his first professional goal in a 2–1 Ligue 1 defeat to Clermont on 8 May 2022, a volley described as "extraordinary".
 On 29 June 2022, Chotard extended his contract with Montpellier.

 On 23 August 2025, Chotard signed a four-season contract with Brest.